 Efficient driver management

 To meet shippers’ needs, 3PLs have to ensure that they are maximizing the use of their internal and external vehicles and drivers.
 Modern 3PL software helps in staging and loading by enabling shippers to synchronize drivers with their warehouse to avoid having drivers wait long hours for an available loading dock.
-The right software also helps ensure that each vehicle's capacity is maximized and goods are loaded in the appropriate order.
+The right software for 3PL providers also helps ensure that each vehicle's capacity is maximized and goods are loaded in the appropriate order.

 The ability to sync delivery prep, staging, and loading processes helps businesses shorten loading and unloading times, empowering drivers to finish more delivery tasks in the same time frame.